jeffreybos-timeseries/react-native-aws3/README.md

 # React Native AWS3

-React Native AWS3 is a module for uploading files to S3.
-Unlike other libraries out there, there are no native dependencies.
+React Native Upload AWS S3 is a module for uploading files to S3.
+The base module is benjreinhart's React Native AWS3(https://github.com/benjreinhart/react-native-aws3).
+The reason I made it new based on his module is that his module has not been uploaded for a long time and causes an SSL error.

 ```
 npm install --save react-native-aws3